simulogics/prosperousuniverse-docs/content/wiki/building-costs/_index.md

 __Amount:__ 1 per building

 ### Fertility
-If a planet is completely infertile, each Hydroponics Farm requires 16 Metal Halide Lamps.
-Farms and Orchards cannot be built at all.
+Farms and Orchards require a planet with fertile soil to be built.

 ## About this page